Alg1mantas/Scraping/README.md

 ## About project

-To fulfill task, I obtained API endpoints from website and create Web Spider which is scraping through API endpoints.
+To tackle this task, I leveraged API endpoints obtained from the website.
+I then developed a web spider using the Scrapy framework, designed to efficiently scrape through these API endpoints.
+This approach ensured systematic extraction of the desired car information, contributing to an active and ongoing project development on the repository.

 ## Install